ueber/ueber/README.md

 über
 =====

-Cheep opensource simultaneous translating system.
+Low cost and opensource simultaneous translating system.
-Interpreting using a computer that streams audio to smart-devices.
+Interpreting using a computer that streams audio to smart devices.

 #### Costs / Abstract